 A car loan is a type of secured debt, which, in this case, means the loan itself is secured by the actual car.
 If you are still making car payments when you die, unless someone chooses to continue making payments after your estate has cleared away your debts, the car will be repossessed.

 Credit card debt

-Credit card debt is unsecured debt, meaning you don’t need to secure it with your house or car to open one.
+Credit card debt is unsecured debt, meaning you do not need to secure it with your house or car to open one.
 When you die, it is the responsibility of your estate to take care of any remaining debt.
 If your estate is not able to do so, the credit card company is out of luck.

 The only time someone else is responsible for your credit card debt is if they are a joint account holder with you.
-Don’t confuse this with an authorized user.
+Do not confuse this with an authorized user.
 Many parents make their children authorized users on their account, but this is not the same as a joint account holder.